Orr (Catch-22): Relationships and conflicts

 Orr is good friends with Yossarian and enjoys winding him up with his stories of crabapples and horse-chestnuts or about the prostitute that kept hitting him over the head.
-He tries to encourage Yossarian to fly with him, intimating that it would be to his advantage, but Yossarian refuses as he is scared of being shot down.
+He tries to encourage Yossarian to fly with him, insinuating that it would be to his advantage, but Yossarian refuses as he is scared of being shot down.
 It is not until Orr escapes to Sweden that Yossarian realises that Orr was trying to offer him an escape out of the war with him.

 Orr seems to take offense at Appleby, who is patriotic and a conformist.
 Appleby is also a renowned table tennis player in the squadron, "who won every game he started until the night Orr got tipsy on gin and juice and smashed open Appleby's forehead with his paddle after Appleby had smashed back each of Orr's first five serves. ...
 Pandemonium broke loose."
 While Orr is a small man, Appleby is large, strong and athletic, and so is able to get a hold of Orr and almost "smite him dead".
 However, Yossarian intervened and "took Orr away from him."
 Yossarian fights Appleby instead; this is the first instance in the novel of Yossarian's protectiveness of Orr.
 The next day, Orr informs Yossarian that Appleby has "flies in his eyes":

 "Oh, they're there, all right," Orr had assured him about the flies in Appleby's eyes after Yossarian's fist fight with Appleby in the officers' club, "although he probably doesn't even know it.
 That's why he can't see things as they really are."